oracle-livelabs/database/datapump-x-platform-migration/01-preparationtarget/preparationtarget.md

 ## Task 3: In SQL*Plus Start the Container Database CDB3 and Create the Pluggable Database PDB3 (TARGET)
-When creating a PDB the admin user needs to exist.
+When creating a PDB the admin must be created as well.
 You can delete it later on if desired.
 Once the PDB3 is created you need to start it up and save its state.

   ```
     <copy>